 Today I am sharing my typical schedule (plus meals) when I’m working at the hospital.
-This is just a snapshot to give you an idea of my typical day and how I make Intermittent Fasting work for 12-hour shifts, plus a peek at what I eat to stay full.
+This is just a snapshot to give you an idea of my typical day and how I make Intermittent Fasting work for 12-hour shifts, plus a peek at what I eat.

-I usually wake up around 4:45 AM and do a workout or light cardio and stretching.
+I usually wake up around 4:30 AM.
+After a glass of water and a quick change into workout clothes, I do some light cardio and stretching or foam rolling.
 At 5:30 AM, I hop in the shower and start getting ready for the day.

 Depending on the OR schedule, I typically get a mid-morning break between 8-9 am.
-I don’t ‘break my fast’ or open the eating window during this time because I am rarely hungry at 9 am.
-I drink water or reheat any remaining coffee and just enjoy my break.
+I don’t ‘break my fast’ or open the eating window during this time because I am rarely hungry so early in the morning.
+I drink more water or have some coffee and just enjoy my break.

 What I Eat for Meal One: Breaking my fast

 I try to take a ‘late lunch’ around 1 pm if possible.
-The OR schedule can be unpredictable and usually you are forced to eat lunch whenever it’s offered, so anything after noon is late enough for me to start eating.
+My work schedule can be unpredictable and usually you are forced to eat lunch whenever it’s offered, so anything after noon is late enough for me to start eating.

 If lunchtime comes earlier than noon and I’m not hungry, I will drink more water or drink water mixed with apple cider vinegar (about 1 tablespoon) and try my best to wait until I actually feel hungry before I eat.
 This can often mean trying to grab a bite between patients or cases, but I make it work.

 The key here is to listen to how your body feels and whether you are truly hungry.
-It’s important to make sure that you are not just eating because you have a break or have downtime or are bored.
+It’s important to make sure that you are not just eating because you have a break or are bored.

 Pro Tip: Don’t try to make someone else’s ‘food timeline’ fit your body or your needs.
 Trust your body and it’s signals.
-If you need more guidance on how to tune into your body, check out this post.
+Like you learned in my previous posts, learning to tune into your body is key for IF success.

 Thoughts on ‘snacking’.